UmbrellaCrow612/code-handbook/pages/fundamentals/data-structures.md

 ## Trees

 A tree is a hierarchical data structure composed of nodes, where each node can have zero or more child nodes.
 The topmost node is called the root, and nodes without children are called leaves.
 Trees are used to represent hierarchical relationships and provide efficient search, insertion, and deletion operations.
-Common types of trees include binary trees, AVL trees, and B-trees.
+Common types of trees include binary trees, AVL trees, and B-trees

+.

 ```python
 # Creating a binary tree node